2017 Albanian opposition protest

 The 2017 Albanian opposition protests were a series of anti-government protests, largely in Tirana, which centered around poverty, corruption, the illicit drug situation in Albania, fear of electoral fraud in the parliamentary elections, and alleged manipulation of the voting process by the government.

 On 18 February 2017, thousands of government opposition protesters gathered on the main boulevard in Tirana to demand free elections and a technocratic government.
 Protesters subsequently erected a tent, The Tent of Freedom, in which the opposition held daily meetings with supporters.
 The opposition announced that it would boycott the parliament until the government accepted dialogue on forming a technocratic government.

 Background

 Prior to the opposition protests, the drug situation in Albania and subsequent war on the drug trade had become major problems in the country, causing international concern.
-In the months before the protest, Albania became known as the cannabis capital of Europe and since 2016 saw a major increase in the industry, which is illegal in the country.
-According to the Albanian police, over 2.5 million cannabis plants were destroyed and 5,204 fields identified.
-The new development indicated an expanded geographic spread of cannabis production throughout the entire country.
-Drug lords had also changed their strategy by co-opting state officials.
 The political opposition accused the government, especially the then-Minister of Interior Affairs of Albania, Saimir Tahiri, of being involved in cannabis production.

 At the beginning of 2017, the Democratic Party raised concerns about the upcoming electoral process, calling for an electronic voting process for the June 2017 elections to prevent vote manipulation.
 However, the government considered the implementation of an electronic voting system impossible due to time constraints, and accused the opposition of blocking Albania's integration into the European Union and the passage of judicial reform.